What are Investment Strategies?

 - Set Goals: Set goals on how much money is required by you in the coming period.
 This will allow you to set your mind straight whether you need to invest in long-term or short term investments and how much return is to be expected.

-- Research and Trend Analysis: Get your research right in terms of understanding how the stock market works and how different types of instruments work (equity, bonds, options, derivatives, mutual funds etc).
-Also, research and follow price and return trends of stocks you chose to invest.
+- Research and Trend Analysis: Get your research right in terms of understanding how the stock market works and how different types of instruments work (equity, bonds, options, derivatives, mutual funds, etc).
+Also, research and follow the price and return trends of stocks you chose to invest.

 - Portfolio Optimization: Select the best portfolio out of the set of portfolios which meet your objective.
 The portfolio which gives maximum return at the lowest possible risk is an ideal portfolio.

-- Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firms.
+- Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firm.
 They will guide and give consultation regarding where and how to invest so that you meet your investment objectives.

 - Risk Tolerance: Know how much risk you are willing to tolerate to get the desired return.
 This also depends on your short term and long term goals.
 If you are looking for a higher return in a short period of time, the risk would be higher and vice versa.

-- Diversify Risk: Create a portfolio which is a mix of debt, equity and derivatives so that the risk is diversified.
+- Diversify Risk: Create a portfolio that is a mix of debt, equity, and derivatives so that the risk is diversified.
 Also, ensure that the two securities are not perfectly correlated to each other.

 Advantages of Investment Strategies